The Schedule section of the Project Workspace is where the top deliverables and milestones for each project are tracked and managed.

 1. New Task to create a new Tier 1 Schedule Item.
 Click on next to an item to create child items.

 2. Indent and Outdent line items to create hierarchies.

 3. Undo and Redo changes made.

 4. Replan the schedule - recalculate the plan according to dependent (linked) tasks.

-(Note: by default the Gantt schedule will be set to include weekends.
-The project manager can update the flag to turn off the Include Weekends option)
+NOTE: By default, the Gantt schedule will be set to exclude weekends.
+The project manager can update the flag to turn on the Include Weekends option if required.

 Gantt Chart View